alantech/alanlang-docs/docs/tutorial.md

 export fn main = "Hello, World!".print;
 ```

+This makes more sense for the accessor functions on your types, but can also be useful to allow a "property" to continue to exist for a type even when the value is no longer directly stored in the type.

 ## Variables

 In Alan, variables are declared with `let` and `const`. `let` variables may have their value changed, while `const` variables are immutable the moment they are assigned.
 This means `let` variables can be re-assigned, while `const` cannot.